IdiosApps/UWPHook/README.md

 ## Premade downloads

+tldr; don't exist, not happening
+You can see all the source code changes VS the main repo, and build it yourself.
-I can't see how to package this app, so if you want this hacky version then follow the above steps.
+If you want this hacky version then follow the above steps.

 ## Recommended usage

-First, uninstall the official UWPHook
+- Uninstall the official UWPHook.
+- Create a runnable .exe, and configure it as you like
+- Edit GamesWindow.xaml.cs, turning the line `/// Application.Current.Shutdown();` into `Application.Current.Shutdown();`.
+    - UWPHook will do its magic, restart Steam, and then close itself
+- Follow either/both the following `Run` sections

 ### Run on startup
 - Create a Release .exe (see above)